 8.7 Drive the adding of Mantid training material for direct inelastic scattering

 This task is completed.
+ISIS Excitations Group has started a web page for collecting information.
+It will grow steadily.

 8.8 Drive the adding of Mantid training material for powder diffraction